 I love this time of year.
 I anticipate more evenings at home with a good book or a movie and my current knitting project.
 I get cook books from the library and plan meals around the bountiful harvests found at the markets.
 I revel in riding my bike in the cooler temperatures and arriving at my destination without being a sweaty mess.
 I think I can say without any hesitation autumn is my favourite season.
 I don’t even mind the coming rains.

 Not only do I feel more comfortable physically in autumn, but I also tend to slow down and take stock of my life.
 I clean out my closets – both literally and metaphorically.
-I need to continually check the pulse of my health.
+Living with a chronic illness motivates me to continually check the pulse of my health.
 And by health I mean my body, mind and spirit.
 If I’ve learned anything on this journey with HIV it’s that we are complex beings and I am ultimately responsible for my own well being.

-One of the exercises I use to heighten my awareness is meditation.
+One of the exercises I rely on to heighten my awareness is meditation.
 Until very recently I couldn’t sit still long enough to get any benefit from meditation.
 I was always so fidgety.
 I could quiet my mind but the physical stillness challenged me deeply.
 Instead of fighting with my body I decided to take it along with the meditation and I adopted a Benedictine style of walking meditation.
-I have also found walking a labyrinth takes me to that still, restorative space I can only find in meditation.
+I have also found that walking a labyrinth and swimming laps takes me to that restorative space I can only find in meditation.

 However in the last few weeks I felt a pull towards sitting still.
 Sit still?
 Surely not.
 Really?
 OK, I gave it a try.
 And I sat still for 5 minutes!
 That was a major breakthrough for me and I’m building on those 5 minutes.
 I can’t help thinking I can now sit still because I’ve “cleaned house” and I’m comfortable sitting inside my house, my head, my skin, my heart.
 My everything.